palewire/django-greeking/docs/index.md

 Currently, seven template tags are bundled into greeking.
 They can:

+* Generate lorem ipsum text.
-* Generate the lorem ipsum text already available in [django.contrib.webdesign](http://docs.djangoproject.com/en/dev/ref/contrib/webdesign/#ref-contrib-webdesign).
+* Generate latimes ipsum text, boilerplate LA Times story text
 * Generate filler images from [lorempixum.com](http://lorempixum.com), [Fill Murray](http://www.fillmurray.com/), [placehold.it](http://placehold.it) and [placekitten.com](http://www.placekitten.com).
 * Print snippets from Lewis Carroll's poem [Jabberwocky](http://en.wikipedia.org/wiki/Jabberwocky).
 * Print pangrams in a variety of languages.
 A pangram is a phrase that includes every letter of an alphabet.